 In order to become a professional mathematician, you might need to do Ph.D in one of the fields of mathematics.
 The specific requirements needed for mathematics as a profession, however vary due to a couple of factors such as

 If you plan to qualify for opportunities in applied mathematics then you should deficiently opt for an undergraduate degree in maths.
 A master’s degree on the other hand, will enable you to work in applied research positions in both private and public sectors.
+Good grades are important, so don't hesitate in getting maths help to help you with your degree!

 If you are good with numbers and are fully equipped with the right degree then you are in for a fairly lucrative career.
 According to US Bureau of Labor Statistics, the job market for mathematicians is set to grow by 23% between 2012 and 2022.
 The median salary predicted is $110,000.
 So, you can be rest assured the path you are adopting, is in demand today as well as in future.